cloudfoundry/diego-release/README.md

 ### <a name="component-coordination"></a>Component Coordination

-- (**Experimental**) [Migrating from Consul to SQL Locks](docs/migrating-from-consul-to-sql-locks.md) explains how to migrate the BBS and auctioneer from coordinating around a lock in Consul to coordinating around one stored in the Diego relational database.
+- [Migrating from Consul to SQL Locks](docs/migrating-from-consul-to-sql-locks.md) explains how to migrate the BBS and auctioneer from coordinating around a lock in Consul to coordinating around one stored in the Diego relational database.

 ### <a name="monitoring-inspection"></a>Monitoring and Inspection